Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 History

-• Ethnic background can be helpful in guiding workup for haemoglobinopathies and G6PD deficiency
+• Ethnic background (can be helpful in guiding investigation for haemoglobinopathies and G6PD deficiency)

-• Medication history: past and current, particularly those that may cause haemolysis in the instance of G6PD deficiency
+• Medication history: past and current, particularly those that may cause haemolysis in children with G6PD deficiency

-• Dietary history: iron intake (with particular attention to iron-rich foods, breast feeding and cow’s milk intake), vitamin B12 intake, recent fava/broad bean ingestion (may precipitate haemolysis in the case of G6PD deficiency)
+• Dietary history: iron intake (with particular attention to iron-rich foods, breast feeding and cow milk intake), vitamin B12 intake, recent fava/broad bean ingestion (may precipitate haemolysis in children with G6PD deficiency)

 • Family history: anaemia, jaundice, gallstones or splenomegaly